GIScience/ohsome-quality-api/docs/layer.md

 successfully added to the tuple it is shown in the return of the command `oqt list-layers`.

-At last run `oqt create-inidicator --layer-name new-layer [...]` to check if the new layer can be used to make requests to the ohsome API and create an indicator successfully.
+At last run `oqt create-indicator --layer-name new-layer [...]` to check if the new layer can be used to make requests to the ohsome API and create an indicator successfully.